openhpc/cloudwg/tutorials/pearc20/exercise3.md

 #### Open OnDemand Web Portal

-In Exercise 1, we provised a management node and 2 compute nodes.
+In Exercise 1, we provisoned a management node and 2 compute nodes.
 In this Exercise, we've created an elastic cluster with a management node running x2go and an additional login node.
 This additional login node has been provisioned with [Open OnDemand](https://openondemand.org/), an NSF-funded open-source HPC portal.

 It provides: